 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue From Contracts With Customers ("ASU 2014-09").
 This pronouncement outlines a single comprehensive model to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance.
 The core principle of ASU 2014-09 is that an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Additionally, the FASB issued several amendments to the standard, including clarification on accounting for licenses of intellectual property and identifying performance obligations.
 This guidance is effective for annual reporting periods beginning after December 15, 2017, including interim periods within the annual reporting periods.
 Early adoption of the guidance is permitted for annual reporting periods beginning after December 15, 2016, including interim reporting periods within the annual reporting periods.
 We will adopt this guidance as of January 1, 2018 and we expect to apply this standard using the full retrospective method.
 During 2016, we established a project team responsible for assessment and implementation of this guidance.
-While we are continuing to evaluate the impact of the adoption of revenue from certain of our commercial aviation and business aviation customers will be impacted.
+While we are continuing to evaluate the impact of the adoption of this guidance on our consolidated financial statements, based on our analysis to date we currently believe that the measurement and timing of recognition of revenue from certain of our commercial aviation and business aviation customers will be impacted.
 Certain of our commercial airline and business aviation contracts provide service revenue that varies based on usage by passengers and our airline partners.
 The adoption of this guidance will require consideration as to whether service revenue under such contracts is considered an optional purchase of goods or services, or is considered variable consideration.
 Additionally, we are continuing to assess the treatment of costs to obtain or fulfill a contract with a customer, including costs to obtain STC's and sales commissions that may require capitalization and amortization over the anticipated service period.
 Further, our revenue may be affected by up-front activation fees and penalties estimated at the inception of each arrangement.
 We are still assessing the impact of these changes to our consolidated financial statements.